jwkelley/geog418-fall2025-final-project/README.md

 write.csv(empty_data, file = csv_file_name, row.names = FALSE)
 ```

 You will have a CSV file for each weather station.
 You will need to perform some calculation on the data in each CSV.
 An easy way to do this is to use a for loop to run through every CSV file in a folder and apply the same statistics.
-Run through all csv files in folder to calculate an aggregate measure of temperature
+The code below runs through all csv files in folder to calculate an aggregate measure of temperature.

 ```{r Data Cleaning, echo=FALSE, eval=TRUE, message=FALSE, warning=FALSE}
 #First, list all CSV files in the directory to make sure you are in the right folder